 Related to pricing, I learned a term that I had never heard before: Joybird Furniture is among a new breed of ‘manutailers’.
 That is: They are both the manufacturer and the retailer.
 Sounds like this eliminates the middleman markup, allowing for lower prices.
 And, this business model should help Joybird stay very close to needs and wants of today’s customers.

 (4) Two-pound foam — I asked about the quality of the sofas, worried that a relatively inexpensive price point would mean… lesser quality.
 The company said that it uses kiln-dried hardwoods for the frames, which sounds like it is pretty standard in the industry.
 What really sets their sofas apart versus some other similar competitors today, they claimed, is that that Joybird uses two-pound foam for their cushions — which is not so common industry-wide, he said.
 I googled the foam-weight issue a bit, and sure enough, it seems that foam quality can make a significant difference in how sofa cushions wear.
-I checked with another company that I’ve featured before — Younger Furniture — I love their mid-century style designs and Made in the USA story, too — and Marilyn Spell told me, “Our standard is 2.0 high resiliency and our ‘Y Lux’ [an upgrade] is 2.5 high resiliency.”
+I checked with another company that I’ve featured before — Younger Furniture, which has lovely mid-century style designs and is Made in the USA story, and Marilyn Spell told me, “Our standard is 2.0 high resiliency and our ‘Y Lux’ [an upgrade] is 2.5 high resiliency.”

 Note, however: I am not an expert on how to assess sofa quality and certainly not company-vs.-company; we are not Consumer Reports here.
 I put this foam-weight issue on the list because the company called it out; sounds like this is definitely a factor to further research and add to your checklist if you are in the market comparison shopping and want to assess ‘value’ issues.
 To be sure, I’ve heard complaints about failing cushions on inexpensive sofas before….

-(5) Made-to-order sizing — Joybird told me that they Furniture carry no inventory.
+(5) 8/6/2017 Update on this one: Not so sure it’s available any more.
+Made-to-order sizing; check with Joybird — Joybird told me that they Furniture carry no inventory.
 It makes all its products to order.
 The company also offers customers the option to adjust their furniture sizes up, down, sideways — whatever.
 Want a sofa that’s six inches longer… or three inches shorter… or 2 inches deeper or how about different legs?
 Joybird can do it for you.
 They will also let you send your own upholstery fabric.
 I was told that lead times are four weeks for all orders, but that timing can vary depending on volume.